 Figure 1: Schematic diagram of the estuary box model (EBM) implemented in the Community Earth System Model (CESM) (Sun et al., 2017).
-The EBM is, depicted as a two-layer rectangular box with constant width, uniform local depth (H), and a time-varying length (L).
+The EBM is depicted as a two-layer rectangular box with constant width, uniform local depth (H), and a time-varying length (L).
 Each layer has a fixed thickness (h for the lower layer and H-h for the upper layer), with vertically uniform but horizontally variable salinity and density.
 Thick solid lines represent closed boundaries, dotted lines mark open boundaries, and the dashed line shows the interface between layers.
-Volume fluxes (Q) and salinities (S) are indicated by arrows at open boundaries: riverine freshwater discharge (QR) enters at the estuary head, oceanic saltwater flows into the lower layer at the mouth (QLM), and QUt represents the average tidal volume flux during half a tidal cycle, driving net horizontal salt flux into the upper layer at the mouth.
+Volume fluxes (Q) and salinities (S) are indicated by arrows at open boundaries: riverine freshwater discharge (Q_R) enters at the estuary head, oceanic saltwater flows into the lower layer at the mouth (Q{LM}), and Q{Ut} represents the average tidal volume flux during half a tidal cycle, driving net horizontal salt flux into the upper layer at the mouth.
 Shear-induced turbulent mixing (shown by paired upward and downward open arrows) and upward advection from exchange flow (solid upward arrows) link the upper and lower layers.
-The color gradient illustrates salinity variation, from fresher

-(lighter shades) to saltier (darker shades) waters.1
+The color gradient illustrates salinity variation, from fresher (lighter shades) to saltier (darker shades) waters.1

-2.32 Freshwater input in high resolution models: unstructured modelling of the river-sea continuum
+2.3 Freshwater input in high resolution models: unstructured modelling of the river-sea continuum

-In contrast, when the model resolution is higher than the estuary width, the latter can be resolved explicitly by extending the

-140 grid for some distance inland using either real bathymetry or a straight channel approximation.
+In contrast, when the model resolution is higher than the estuary width, the latter can be resolved explicitly by extending the grid for some distance inland using either real bathymetry or a straight channel approximation.
 When extending it beyond the salinity intrusion limit and/or the head of tides, a freshwater flux can be directly specified at the upstream boundary.
 This is the preferred option in many east coast US studies (Herzfeld, 2015) (e.g. RISE - Liu et al., 2004; LATTE - Choi and Wilkin, 2007; MerMADE - Hetland and MacDonald, 2008).

-The use of unstructured grids offers various advantages, including a more accurate treatment of the freshwater inputs from

-145 rivers, a realistic representation of river-sea interactions and estuarine processes at spatial and temporal scales usually not resolved in the ocean, and an improved interface between estuaries and the open ocean, sometimes with higher-order spatial discretizations (Staneva et al., 2024).
+The use of unstructured grids offers various advantages, including a more accurate treatment of the freshwater inputs from rivers, a realistic representation of river-sea interactions and estuarine processes at spatial and temporal scales usually not resolved in the ocean, and an improved interface between estuaries and the open ocean, sometimes with higher-order spatial discretizations (Staneva et al., 2024).
 In addition, the unstructured grid modelling combined with an efficient vertical coordinate system can better resolve the coastal sea dynamics (Verri et al., 2023).

-With seamless grid transitions between models or domains, flexibility and cross-scale capabilities are augmented (Zhang et coastal dynamic processes better than the classic coastal-ocean representation, including the salt wedge intrusion, and revealing new features near the river mouth induced by river discharge and coastal morphology (Bonamano et al., 2024).
-In the Columbia River estuary, where both shelf and estuarine circulations are coupled, a multi-scale model has proved to reproduce key processes driving the river plume dynamics in a region characterized by complex bathymetry and marked

-150 al., 2016).
-As examples, a river-coastal-ocean continuum model has been developed for the Tiber River delta, reproducing the
+With seamless grid transitions between models or domains, flexibility and cross-scale capabilities are augmented (Zhang et al., 2016).
+As examples, a river-coastal-ocean continuum model has been developed for the Tiber River delta, reproducing the coastal dynamic processes better than the classic coastal-ocean representation, including the salt wedge intrusion, and revealing new features near the river mouth induced by river discharge and coastal morphology (Bonamano et al., 2024).
+In the Columbia River estuary, where both shelf and estuarine circulations are coupled, a multi-scale model has proved to reproduce key processes driving the river plume dynamics in a region characterized by complex bathymetry and marked gradients in density and velocity (Vallaeys et al., 2018).
+Likewise, Vallaeys et al. (2021) used a similar model in a topographically challenging area of the Congo River estuary, characterized by high river discharge, strong stratification and large depth.
+Similarly, Maicu et al. (2021) simulated the circulation in the Goro Lagoon and Po River Delta branches using downscaling and a seamless chain of models integrating local forcings and dynamics into a coarser OOFS based on a cascading approach.